Facilities and Services

 Transportation is your responsibility.
 The clinic can assist with transportation on weekdays with 24-hours’ notice at no additional expense to you.

 You should follow normal procedures for leaving campus, and remember not to schedule an appointment during scheduled activities.
-If your doctor recommends that you rest, you will want to “scan to room sick” to rest at your residence hall lobby desk.
+If your doctor recommends that you rest, you will want to “scan to room sick” at your residence hall lobby desk.

 Non-Emergency and Elective Surgery